evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 Additionally, you can choose between 8 wheels with sizes from 19 to 21 inches.

-The car has four regular doors and a tailgate.
-The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.
+The car has four [regular doors](../../../../technology/doors/) and a tailgate.
+The electric-powered liftgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.

 There is only one roof for this model.